netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    The immutable flag which is defined as the metadata annotation takes a boolean value, and it is returned as requested by the client using a "with-immutable" parameter ({{with-immutable}}).
-If the "immutable" metadata annotation for system configuration is not specified, the default "immutable" value is the same as the immutability of its parent node in the data tree ({{interior}}).
+If the "immutable" metadata annotation for configuration is not specified, the default "immutable" value is the same as the immutability of its parent node in the data tree ({{interior}}).
-   The immutable metadata annotation value for a top-level system-provided instance node is "false" if not specified.
+   The immutable metadata annotation value for a top-level instance node is "false" if not specified.

    Note that "immutable" metadata annotation is used to annotate data node instances.
-A list may have multiple entries/instances in the data tree, servers can annotate some of the instances as immutable, while others are mutable.
+A list may have multiple instances in the data tree, servers can annotate some of the instances as immutable, while others as mutable.

    Servers MUST ignore any immutable metadata annotation sent from the client.